AndreaYoss/TimeSeries_ForecastSoybeanPrices/README.md

 ## Problem Statement

-A commodity is essentially a raw material or agricultural product can be bought and sold.
-Individual commodities are regarded as indistinguishable from other units of the same type.
-Compared to stocks, commodities are quite volatile as they are based not only on prior prices, but also on external global, economic, and supply/demand factors.
+A commodity is essentially a raw material or agricultural product that can be bought and sold.
+Individual commodities are regarded as indistinguishable from other units of the same type, and can be bought and sold on commodities markets using futures.
+A futures contract is  an agreement between a buyer and a seller committing the buyer to purchasing a specific quanity of a commodity from the seller sometime in the future at a set price.

+Similar to investing in individual stocks, investors choose to enter into futures contracts when they believe they can profit from the agreement.
+Specifically, they often invest in futures if they believe the actually price of the underlying commodity will differ at the time of expiration from the price agreed on in the contract, and so they expect to profit from this difference.

+Unfortunately, commodities prices are notoriously volatile.
+Since these are based not only on prior prices and related supply/ demand factors, but also on a varity of macroeconomic factors, long-term prices are difficult to forecast.

 In this project, I am focusing on soybeans, and builting an unsupervised learning model that predicts future prices of this commodity.